 You should not stop your codeine use suddenly, without physical and support and supervision.
 The side effects of withdrawal may be very uncomfortable and even have dangerous complications.

 Medications, such as anticonvulsants, antidepressants, and other symptom-specific pharmaceuticals, can be useful during medical detox to control and minimize your symptoms.

 Tapering the dosage during medical detox is usually the recommended approach to detox to prevent the rapid onset of acute withdrawal symptoms.

 There is no one-size-fits-all approach to detox.
 Commonly prescribed narcotic medications for opioid detoxification include:

-One-to-one counselling is usually a core component addiction therapy.
-Through one –to-one sessions you will have the opportunity work through your issues privately and confidentially with your chosen counsellor.
+One-to-one counselling is usually a core component of addiction therapy.
+Through one-to-one sessions, you will have the opportunity to work through your issues privately and confidentially with your chosen counsellor.

 Some of the types of therapy available for addiction are: